jodienorris030/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds us that optimizing code before it is necessary can lead to unnecessary complexity, bugs, and wasted time.
 It's important to first write clear, correct, and maintainable code, and only optimize when profiling has identified performance bottlenecks.

+# 2023-12-11
+- "Premature optimization is the root of all evil" - Donald Knuth.

+Optimizing code before it's necessary can lead to overly complex and difficult-to-maintain code.
+It's important to first write clear, readable code that works correctly, and then optimize only if performance becomes a problem.